 If you have taken the TOEFL by the time that you submit your application, please enter your scores in the Standardized Tests area.
 If you have not, please indicate the date that you plan to sit for the exam.
 Please note, TOEFL exam scores must be received by the School of Nursing by the application deadline.

-This section is not required by the University of Minnesota.
+This section is not required for the University of Minnesota

 This section is optional.
 We encourage applicants to list all honors and awards on their CV/Resume.